Tried and True DIY Carpet Stain Remover

 1/4 cup hydrogen peroxide or distilled white vinegar

-How to make a Natural Carpet Stain Remover
+How to make a DIY Carpet Stain Remover Naturally

-In a small mixing bowl combine baking soda and warm water.
+In a small mixing bowl combine 1/4 cup baking soda and 1/4 cup warm water.
 Whisk to combine and partially dissolve.
-Using a funnel pour water mixture into spray bottle.
-Add 6 drops of essential oil and pour in hydrogen peroxide or white distilled vinegar.
+Using a funnel pour water mixture into the spray bottle.
+Add 6 drops of essential oil and pour in 1/4 cup hydrogen peroxide or white distilled vinegar.
 Place the nozzle on the spray bottle and shake well to combine.
-Keep in mind, citrus essential oils should be stored in glass containers.
+Keep in mind, citrus essential oils should be stored in glass containers, like the spray bottle I used.

 As always, begin by testing a small area with a new cleaner.
 Shake before use.
-Then spray carpet stain and let sit for 15 to 30 minutes.
+Then spray the carpet stain and let sit for 15 to 30 minutes.
 Then add a small amount of warm water as needed and scrub the stain.
 Wipe clean with a microfiber or moisture absorbing cloth.
-Want more green recipes for home and beauty?
-Grab your copy of my Beginners Guide to Natural Living Book free!

-If you uncover some hidden surprises, a.k.a. ugly carpet stains after the holidays too, mix together a bottle of this easy natural carpet stain remover.
-Spray it on and sit back and relax with another cup of hot cocoa while it works it’s magic.
+If you uncover some hidden surprises, a.k.a. ugly carpet stains after the holidays too, mix together a bottle of this easy natural DIY carpet stain remover.
+Spray it on and sit back and relax with another cup of hot cocoa while it works its magic.
 Then scrub away to reclaim your beautiful, or in my case not so ugly carpet.
-I love using essential oils to naturally clean our home, if you would like to know more, check out how I got started with essential oils I began with.
+I love using essential oils to naturally clean our home, if you would like to know more, check out how I got started with essential oils.
 P.S.
-Don’t miss my 20 Must Have Green Living Essentials including my staples for making DIY cleaners!
+Don’t miss my 20 Must Have Green Living Essentials including the staples I use to make DIY cleaners!